MicrosoftDocs/cognitive-toolkit-docs/articles/Coding-Guidelines.md

+---
+title:   Coding Guidelines
+author:    chrisbasoglu
+date:    11/14/2016
+ms.author:   cbasoglu
+ms.date:   11/14/2016
+ms.custom:   cognitive-toolkit
+ms.topic:   conceptual
+ms.service:  Cognitive-services
+ms.devlang:   csharp, cpp
+---

+#Coding Guidelines

-# CNTK Coding Style
+## CNTK Coding Style

 This page documents the conventions used in the source code of CNTK.
 Please adhere to these conventions when writing new code.
 Follow common sense and break up functions exceeding a reasonable limit (a couple of screen pages), use meaningful names, comment well and keep comments and code in sync, etc.

-## Basics: indentation, spacing and braces
+### Basics: indentation, spacing and braces

 Code is consistently indented using four spaces.
 Tab characters are not allowed anywhere in the code.
 The only exceptions are Makefiles, other build system, or data files where tab characters are syntactically